Tourism & Travel Management

 - Reservations systems, booking forms, itineraries, fares, tickets.
 Inclusive and package tours.

-- Public and private tourism marketing; communications, the promotional mix, market research, sales planning and forecasting.
+- Public and private tourism marketing; communications, the promotional mix.

 - Advertising and sales promotions campaigns, special offers and merchandising, displays.